 The first name of the club was Sandusky County Country Collectors.
 In 1988 it was renamed by Bob Peck’s 8-year-old son, Ryan, as Sandusky County Restorers of Antique Power or S.C.R.A.P.

 The first official meeting of S.C.R.A.P. was held on September 11, 1986.
 Meetings were first held at the Yoder’s house, then the Sandusky County Sportsman’s Club, then Steve Ruth’s business barn, and now the Helena Fire House on the third Thursday of every month .

 The First President was Don Yoder who served from 1986-1989.
+Don passed away March 2, 2019.
 Don and Richard Flahiff, served as the first Chairmen of S.C.R.A.P.
 Tractor Pulls with the help of their wives Joann and Linda who remain very active in the club to this day.

 The first Secretary Treasurer was Doug Markel.
 Doug served from 1986-1989.
 Doug is no longer active, but still supports the show and is still a member.

-Veryl (Red) Keppler has been a very active member, has served on the Board of Directors and was the announcer for the S.C.R.A.P. show and tractor pulls for many years.
-He still is as active as his health allows him to be.
+Veryl (Red) Keppler had been a very active member, serving on the Board of Directors and was the announcer for the S.C.R.A.P. show and tractor pulls for many years.
+Veryl died in March, 2016.

 The first show was at Heritage Days, White Star Park, Gibsonburg, Ohio, October, 1986.
 There were ten small engines and seven tractors in attendance.
 They did this for three years, then in 1989 the Sandusky County Parks District was having financial difficulties.
 The men decided they would ask if they could they have a S.C.R.A.P.
 Show, if they did the upkeep on the park for the year.
 The Parks District gave them the date of Labor Day Weekend.
 A vote was taken and the First Annual S.C.R.A.P.
 Show was set for Labor Day Weekend, 1989.